broffutt/Documentation/README.md

 Documentation created by me for everything I've interacted with, to the extent it's occured to me to do so.

+Also, I will reference outside resources as frequently as I can.
+The contents of this repo are majorly things I have personally implemented or found interesting enough to document for retention purposes.
+Otherwise, the outside resources are referenced for additional reading, if so desired.

 The file structure will probably be refactored a number of times as the scope of its contents grows.
 This will be meant to be a "one-stop-shop" for all documentation I've created with Markdown.

+I very much appreciate RFCs, so I'll adopt these concepts (link to be added once more clearly articulated).

 ## Table of Contents (Exhaustive)